The Foundation for a Meaningful Life

 • Create and follow a written plan for an investigation

-• Understand how to gather, organize, and explain data
+• Gather, organize, and explain data

 • Predict the outcome of an investigation and analyze the results